 Utah Railway 9142 and 9146 were cut up at Martin during August 1991.
 The frame of SD45 6518 was still there as of August 29th.
 Parts from the other scrapped SD45s, such as draft gear, electrical equipment, and traction motors were sent to Helm Financial.
 F45s 6606, 6608, 6613 were held at Martin for later sale.

 SD40 Era (1991-2001)

-A new contract with Morrison-Knudsen went in place on May 1, 1991, using 14 SD40s lettered for MK's leasing subsidiary Motive Power International (MPI).
-Units to be furnished by MK will be equipped with Positive Traction Control (PTC).
-The MPI units did not have PTC, so three extra units were needed to give proper coverage.
+The refurbished SD40s for Utah Railway were to be equipped with Positive Traction Control (PTC).
+The MPI lease-fleet units did not have PTC, so two extra units were needed to give proper coverage.
 Utah Railway was to supply the crews, fuel, and operating supplies; MK was to supply the units and their maintenance.
-(Extra 2200 South, Issue 91, page 14; called SD40M-2 in error)

 PLM SD40 3041 (ex UP 3041) was used on Utah Railway from May 1993 to late September 1993; returned to M-K at Boise for rebuild to M-K lease fleet 9051.